NASA-NJU/FlyMon/README.md

 ### 🚀 Running FlyMon

-Starting FlyMon requires starting the data plane and the control plane separately.
+Lauching FlyMon requires starting the data plane and the control plane separately.

 Firstly, load the program for the data plane.